 Eventually, a scab will form where the liquid nitrogen was applied.
 That will fall off about a week later.
 Try not to pick at it before it’s ready to fall off.

 Some doctors may ask you to do some preparation at home, such as applying salicylic acid, another common wart treatment, to your wart.
-He will give you instructions if he wants you to do this.
+They will give you instructions if they want you to do this.

 Cryotherapy at Home